bbird81/webex-skill-gpt/README.md

 # Installation
 ## So how does it work?
 Please tell me it's not (too) complicated...
 I would say it's pretty simple since I've containerized the whole thing to make it more portable and as much easy to use as possible, so that you don't have to fiddle with SDKs and stuff.
-I'm going to explain the logic behind this on day in the following section, but for now just jump to the TL;DR section.
+I'm going to explain the logic behind this one day in the following section, but for now just jump to the TL;DR section.

 ## Here I will explain the whole logic some day... but not today.
 Please be patient...